open/close all folders

 - Motor Mouth: Abronsius, almost every time he starts to sing.
 To emphasize it even more, Magda, Rebecca and Chagal suddenly begin doing their chores much faster, matching the Professor's singing pace during "Wahrheit".

-- Never My Fault: He blames basically every mistake he makes on Alfred.
+- Never My Fault: He blames basically every mistake on Alfred.
+Whether it is justified or not.

 - Plucky Comic Relief: He provides most of the humour for the musical.